-The forthcoming annual general meeting (the "Annual General Meeting") of the Company is scheduled to be held on 6 June 2022.
+The forthcoming annual general meeting (the "Annual General Meeting") of the Company is scheduled to be held on Thursday, 13 June 2024.
 A notice convening the Annual General Meeting will be issued and dispatched to shareholders of the Company (the "Shareholders") in due course.

-The register of members of the Company will be closed from 31 May 2022 to 6 June 2022 (both dates inclusive) during which period no transfer of Shares will be registered.
-In order to be eligible to attend and vote at the Annual General Meeting, all transfers of Shares accompanied by the relevant share certificates and transfer forms must be lodged with the Company's branch share registrar in Hong Kong, Union Registrars Limited at Suites 3301-04, 33/F., Two Chinachem Exchange Square, 338 King's Road, North Point, Hong Kong for registration not later than 4:00 p.m. on 30 May 2022.
+The register of members of the Company will be closed from Thursday, 6 June 2024 to Thursday, 13 June 2024 (both days inclusive) during which period no transfer of the Company's shares will be registered.
+In order to be eligible to attend and vote at the Annual General Meeting, all transfers of the Company's shares accompanied by the relevant share certificates and transfer forms must be lodged with the Company's branch share registrar in Hong Kong, Union Registrars Limited at Suites 3301-04, 33/F., Two Chinachem Exchange Square, 338 King's Road, North Point, Hong Kong for registration no later than 4:00 p.m. on Wednesday, 5 June 2024.